tolitius/khadi/README.md

 * versioning
 * rollback

-`khadi` does not support all of it yet, but the support is added on demand: i.e. if you miss something, you are welcome to open an [issue](https://github.com/tolitius/khadi/issues) or sumbit a pull request.
+`khadi` does not support all of it yet, but the support is added on demand: i.e. if you miss something, you are welcome to open an [issue](https://github.com/tolitius/khadi/issues) or submit a pull request.

 ## Setup `khadi`